-Christopher Neal, Matthew Wheeler, Gerard Lazarus, Ian Whittall, Ashleigh Rattray, Tahlia West, Jennifer Johnston, Stephanie McManus, Jack Sulis, Toby Barry, Joshua Price and David Seddon qualified for the tour, deemed winners of their first semester group project in the ENGG 1500 subject of the Aerospace Systems Engineering Degree course.
+Christopher Neal, Matthew Wheeler, Ian Whittall, Ashleigh Rattray, Tahlia West, Jennifer Johnston, Stephanie McManus, Jack Sulis, Toby Barry, Joshua Price and David Seddon qualified for the tour, deemed winners of their first semester group project in the ENGG 1500 subject of the Aerospace Systems Engineering Degree course.

 The qualifying competition saw University of Newcastle Engineering students design, construct and test a Minimum Viable Product (MVP) that could demonstrate delivery of a payload to a designated area.
 Based on aircraft performance, ingenuity and a judges’ choice, three teams qualified for the coveted prize – a four-day Melbourne and Canberra tour organised by RDA Hunter, which included visits to Lockheed Martin Australia sites and the ADM Women in Defence gala awards dinner.

 The tour kicked off with an exclusive tour of the new 3 Squadron at RAAF Base Williamtown where students experienced the F-35 close-up and saw its complementary equipment including the F-35 helmet and G-Suit.

 From there the party, escorted by LMA, RDA Hunter and University of Newcastle representatives, flew to Melbourne to visit the Science Technology Engineering Leadership and Research Lab; LMA’s national R&D operation, the STELaRLab.